apitoolkit/apitoolkit-landing/docs/sdks/python/django/index.md

 # Django SDK Guide

-To integrate your Django application with APItoolkit, you need to use this SDK to monitor incoming traffic, aggregate the requests, and then send them to APItoolkit's servers.
-Kindly follow this guide to get started and learn about all the supported features of APItoolkit's **Django SDK**.
+In this guide, you’ll learn how to integrate OpenTelemetry into your Django application and install the APItoolkit SDK to enhance its functionalities.
+By combining OpenTelemetry’s robust tracing and metrics capabilities with the APItoolkit SDK, you’ll be able to monitor incoming and outgoing requests, report errors, and gain deeper insights into your application’s performance.
+This setup provides comprehensive observability, helping you track requests and troubleshoot issues effectively.

 ```=html
 <hr>